-- 95 geoscientists' a priori and contextual knowledge added little, indicating that all required visual cues lie within the distanceheight profiles.
-Furthermore, one training dataset sufficed for the survey's participants, a stark contrast to the 1000s of datasets required to train ANNs performing pure pattern recognition (e.g. Bishop, 1996), suggesting that participants drew on significant previous learning (e.g. identification of basic idealized shapes).
-Together, these observations prompt the testable idea that an effective ANN might be efficiently trained by 'helping' it via pre-processing profiles into simple shape parameters - 100 that would have been readily understood by all participants (H, W).
+bedforms rather than evaluating individual forms in isolation.
+Interestingly, geoscientists' a priori and contextual knowledge added little, indicating that all required visual cues lie within the distance-height profiles.
+Furthermore, one training dataset sufficed for the survey's participants, a stark contrast to the thousands of datasets required to train ANNs performing pure pattern recognition (e.g. Bishop, 1996), suggesting that participants drew on significant previous learning (e.g. identification of basic idealized shapes).
+Together, these observations prompt the testable idea that an effective ANN might be efficiently trained by helping it via preprocessing profiles into simple shape parameters that would have been readily understood by all participants (H and W).
 Preliminary analysis with an ANN supports our speculations.
 It demonstrates that an AI with predictive efficacy can be built using limited data, improved by using bedform sequences (Fig. 1e).
-The increase in predictive skill to 0.80 with pre-processing 'help' demonstrates, in principle, the utility of this approach when building an effective AI for geomorphology that avoids the

-105 crippling need for 1000s of datasets when examples in nature are often limited in number.
+The increase in predictive skill to 0.80 with pre-processing help demonstrates, in principle, the utility of this approach when building an effective AI for geomorphology that avoids the crippling need for thousands of datasets when examples in nature are often limited in number.
 Speculatively, it follows that machine learning techniques might work well and be trained efficiently wherever non-experts make good decisions based on images.
-This study was on equilibrium conditions, but illustrates that ANNs may be key to linking forms and flow for transitional, non-equilibrium conditions (e.g. Myrow et al., 2018).
+This study was on equilibrium conditions but illustrates that ANNs may be key to linking forms and flow for transitional, non-equilibrium conditions (e.g. Myrow et al., 2018).
+Code and data availability.
+For completeness and transparency, the survey form and anonymized answers are provided in the Supplement.
+For the ANN, input data with an associated README file and pseudo-code are provided to make the work reproducible.